Upper School Pages

 Welcome!

 Children are now in upper KS2 and as well as getting ready for new challenges, they will now become role models for our younger children.
-Throughout the year, the children will be exploring a variety of exciting and engaging cross-curricular topics including: Revolution, Frozen Kingdoms, Blood Heart, Gallery Rebels and A Child's War.
+Throughout the year, the children will be exploring a variety of exciting and engaging cross-curricular topics including: Revolution, Frozen Kingdom, Blood Heart, Gallery Rebels and A Child's War.

-Our Current Topic: Revolution
+Our Current Topic: Frozen Kingdom

 Our Focus Texts